 How Growth Works in Practice

-Revenue growth is a good starting point, but it’s only half the story.
+Revenue growth is a good starting point, but it is only half the story.
 Profits tell you how efficiently a company turns those sales into value for owners.

 Markets tend to price earnings, not just sales.
-Investors may talk about revenue multiples, but over time, it’s profits that drive valuation.
+Investors may talk about revenue multiples, but over time it is profits that drive valuation.
 The larger the profit base, the more options a company has: dividends, buybacks, acquisitions, or simple compounding.

 You could say revenue gives a business its potential energy.
 Earnings convert that potential into motion.